HOA laws — California

 What are the HOA fine limits in California?

-How do I dispute an HOA fine in California?
+How do I dispute an HOA fine or violation in California?

-Can my HOA foreclose on my home in California?
+Can an HOA foreclose on my home in California over unpaid fines or dues?

 Is mediation required for HOA disputes in California?